-I am a PhD candidate in Economics at the German Institute for Economic Research (DIW Berlin) and the Berlin School of Economics (BSE) via Freie Universität Berlin.
-Since January 2022, I am also Chair of the Board of the Berlin Network of Labor Market Research (BeNA).
+My name is Andi, and I’m a Ph.D. candidate at DIW Berlin and the Berlin School of Economics (BSE) via FU Berlin.
+I’m also the Berlin Network of Labor Market Research (BeNA) COB.

 Download my CV.

 This study exploits within-region across-time variation in labor demand to identify the effect of economic downturns on the skill content of human capital investments.
 Administrative data on students in German higher education shows that local labor market shocks at high school graduation decrease first-time enrollment at classic universities but increase enrollment at more applied institutions, majors, and de- grees.
 Survey data reveals stronger effects for risk-averse individuals and reversed effects for high-SES graduates.
 I argue that firm-specific rather than general skill investment is perceived as an insurance mechanism against economic uncertainties.

 Using detailed data from a unique survey of high school graduates in Germany, we document a gender gap in expected full-time earnings of more than 15%.
 We decompose this early gender gap and find that especially differences in coefficients help explain different expectations.
 In particular, the effects of having time for family as career motive and being first-generation college student are associated with large penalties in female wage expectations exclusively.
 This is especially true for higher expected career paths.
 Resulting expected returns to education are associated with college enrollment of women and could thus entrench subsequent gaps in realized earnings.